kcmercer/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions use cookies for data transfer between client and server, while JSON Web Tokens are JSON objects that can travel through REST endpoints.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+It hashes passwords several times and adds some salt using an algorithm.
+This makes it significantly more difficult for someone to decrypt them without knowing the algorithm used to create them.

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests isolate specific functions / methods and are easier to write up, though they're written to be test specific functionally rather than from start to finish (end to end).
+That's what integration/end-to-end testing does.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+Test driven developement means that you are prioritizing writing your tests first, then using those as a list of demands that your application will follow.
+Then you build out your application to fulfill those demands.
+This does create a drasticly different workflow, since you aren't going straight into the programming.
+It adds a certain degree of direction or focus to the application.